-- It’s a #1 social network in Japan!
+- It’s the #1 social network in Japan!

 “Twitter is an open service that’s home to a world of diverse people, perspectives, ideas, and information.” (resource: twitter.com)

-Another amazing fact is that 59% of overall users get informed about the latest news on Twitter, whilst 54% of the users speculate / or question the importance of any news if they haven’t seen it on Twitter!
+Another amazing fact is that 59% of overall users get information about the latest news on Twitter!
+54% of the users speculate / or question the importance of any news if they haven’t seen it on Twitter!

 What turned Twitter into a social, cultural, and political phenomenon is the fact that it works as a platform that creates a culture (commonly known as Twitterverse).
-It is loved by the users mostly because they can unapologetically speak their minds.
+Users love it mostly because they can unapologetically speak their minds.
 It’s what the company stands for since its early beginnings — to serve the public conversation, freely and safely.